 How to Use the DOC File

 If you have a DOC file that needs to be a different format, you can convert the file from DOC into whichever extension you wish.
-Here’s how to convert a DOC file to PDF using Microsoft Word, for example:
+For example, here’s how to convert a DOC file to PDF using Microsoft Word:

 - Open the DOC file of choice into Microsoft Word